Richard Diebenkorn: Exhibitions

 Diebenkorn had his first show at the California Palace of the Legion of Honor in San Francisco 1948.
 The first important retrospective of his work took place at the Albright–Knox Art Gallery in Buffalo, New York, in 1976–77; the show, then traveled to Washington, DC, Cincinnati, Los Angeles, and Oakland.
 In 1989, John Elderfield, then a curator at the Museum of Modern Art in New York, organized a show of Diebenkorn's works on paper, which constituted an important part of his production.

+In 1992, the Fundación Juan March, Madrid exhibited Richard Diebenkorn, the first show of Diebenkorn’s work in Europe.
+The exhibit consisted of over 50 paintings created between 1949 and 1985, including his Ocean Park series.

 In 2008 The Phillips Collection exhibited Diebenkorn in New Mexico, an exhibition organized by The Harwood Museum of Art, Taos, of the University of New Mexico.
 The exhibit examined the works Diebenkorn created during his 30 months in New Mexico.
 During the exhibition’s run, The Phillips Collection also displayed its Diebenkorn works, including paintings from his renowned Berkeley and Ocean Park series.

 In 2012, an exhibition, Richard Diebenkorn: The Ocean Park Series, curated by Sarah C. Bancroft, traveled to the Modern Art Museum of Fort Worth, the Orange County Museum of Art, and the Corcoran Gallery of Art in Washington, DC.

 Major recent shows in the San Francisco Bay Area have included Diebenkorn: The Berkeley Years, July–September 2013, at the De Young Museum, San Francisco; an exhibition of small works, June 6–August 23, 2015, at the Sonoma Valley Museum of Art, Sonoma; and Matisse/Diebenkorn, a major show highlighting Matisses's influence on Richard Diebenkorn, March 11–May 29, 2017, at the San Francisco Museum of Modern Art.